openshift/enhancements/enhancements/ingress/ingress-dashboard.md

 This is achieved by a new controller added to the operator, in charge of reconciling the dashboard.
 This controller watches the Infrastructure object which it is bound to, and the generated configmap.

 The controller should deploy this configmap in the `openshift-config-managed` namespace.
 Any configmap deployed in this namespace with the `console.openshift.io/dashboard` label will be automatically picked by the monitoring operator and deployed in the OpenShift Console.
-The monitoring stack is responsible for querying the metrics as defined in the dashboard.
+The console is responsible for querying the monitoring stack according to the dashboard definition.

 When the Ingress operator is upgraded to a new version, if this upgrade brings changes to the dashboard, the existing ConfigMap will be overwritten through reconciliation.